luonghuyquang/temp-template/docs/template/note.md

 ---
-title: Home
+title: Index - Template
 status: new
 ---
+# Index of Template
-*This is a template for using mkdocs-material to deliver Business Information Technology or Computer Applications learning materials at HAMK.*
+This is a template for using mkdocs-material to deliver Business Information Technology or Computer Applications learning materials at HAMK.

 # Module Name: Module 1
 ???+ note "This course is part of the Module 1 which consists of 3 courses (total 15 ETC):"
     1. Course 1: 5 ETC
     2. Course 2: 5 ETC
     3. Course 3: 5 ETC

 ##  Course Name: Course 1
-## Objectives
+### Objectives
 ???+ info "After accomplishing this course, the student will be able to:"
     - Do this
     - Apply this
     - Avoid that
     - ...
-## Timetable
+### Timetable
 `time-table`
-## Get to know your teacher
+### Get to know your teacher
 `your-presentation-or-website`
-## Grading and what we will do
+### Grading and what we will do
 ???+ warning "Honesty Zone"
     Zero tolerance to cheating
-### Criteria for the grade in this course:
+#### Criteria for the grade in this course:
 === "Grade 0"
     0: No or Unqualified submission
 === "Grade 1"